 – No usability feature for GPU removal

-Now, I’d prefer the MSI MPG Z790 Edge for those who want a budget-friendly motherboard compatible with the core i9 13900K.
+I’d prefer the MSI MPG Z790 Edge for those who want the best-looking motherboard compatible with the core i9 13900K.
 The MPG series is one of the premium models by MSI, especially among gamers.
 It offers a 16+1 power phase design with 90A SPS and dual-8-pin CPU power connectors.

-For cooling, the motherboard has an extended heatsink which enlarges the heat dissipation surface, ensuring I9 13900k runs smoothly and effectively.
+For cooling, the motherboard has an extended heatsink, enlarging the heat dissipation surface, ensuring I9 13900k runs smoothly and effectively.
 It also has an enlarged heatsink design to reduce dust and noise and maintain high heat dissipation efficiency.

 In addition, the Mystic Light function enables you to modify RGB effects on the motherboard with 16.8 million LED effects.
 The RGB provides the motherboard and the PC with a unique and beautiful look.